vikalpgandha/blockchain_basics_docs/README.md

 # Understanding Truffle Project Structure

-- After executing `truffle init` inside newly created folder, we will get following important directories and files
+- After executing `truffle init` inside newly created folder, You will get following important directories and files

 1. `contracts` (Directory)
 2. `migrations` (Directory)
 3. `tests` (Directory)
 4. `truffle-config.js`

-- We will understand use of each directory or file inshort one by one.
+- You will understand use of each directory or file inshort one by one.

 ### contracts